Real-Time Inventory

 Research Insights

-I started by understanding what the user's workflow actually looked like.
-This could be the user jumping between Cloud and a spreadsheet or Cloud and another software they're paying for, just for inventory.
+I mapped how teams tracked inventory outside the product, usually across spreadsheets or paid tools like Jetbuilt.
 One power user maintained a master spreadsheet with 14 tabs: one per project, plus cross-reference sheets, reconciliation logs, and a manual low-stock tracker highlighted in yellow.
 It took her two hours a day to keep current, and decisions were still made from stale data.

 Across 6 user interviews and workflow mapping sessions, the pattern was consistent: